Coupling Theory, Optimal Transport, and Strassen's Theorem for Eventual Domination: Introduction

 This result states that Thorisson's working hypothesis ``nearly holds'' for reflexive, transitive, $F_{\sigma}$ relations.
 More precisely, it implies that the following distributional relation and its coupling counterpart are equivalent: \begin{itemize} \item[(i)] We have $\mu(A) \le \nu(A)$ for all $A\in R^{\ast}$. \item[(ii)] For all $\varepsilon>0$, there exists a coupling $\pi_{\varepsilon}$ of $\mu$ and $\nu$ satisfying $\pi_{\varepsilon}(R) \ge 1-\varepsilon$. \end{itemize} However, the coupling counterpart statement (ii) cannot in general be improved.

-The proof of Theorem~\ref{thm:main}, about which we now make a few remarks, is given in Section~\ref{sec:proof}.
-First, we note that the negative part is shown by example, namely in Subsection~\ref{sec:counter-ex} we construct a reflexive transitive $F_{\sigma}$ relation on $[0,2]$ and two Borel probability measures $\mu,\nu$ on $[0,2]$ such that \eqref{eqn:cpl-primal} has value zero but admits no solutions.
+The proof of Theorem~\ref{thm:main}, about which we now make a few remarks, is given in Section~\ref{sec:proof} and Section~\ref{sec:counter-ex}.
+First, we note that the negative part is shown by directly constructing counterexamples in the setting of a simple $F_{\sigma}$ partial order on $[0,2]$, and then embedding this into further settings of interest.
 Second, we note that the positive part involves a few steps, one of which is a general result in optimal transport that may be of independent interest.
 To state it, recall that the usual optimal transport theory (e.g., \cite{Villani}) requires a cost function $c:S\times S\to\Rbb$ which is lower semicontinuous.
 The following result shows that the Kantorovich dual problem is still well-behaved when $c$ lacks this regularity.

 \begin{theorem} Suppose $S$ is a Polish space and that $c:S\times S\to[0,\infty)$ satisfies \begin{itemize} \item[(a)] $c(x,x) = 0$ for all $x\in S$, \item[(b)] $c(x,z) \le c(x,y) + c(y,z)$ for all $x,y,z\in S$, and \item[(c)] there exists $\{c_n\}_{n\in\mathbb{N}}$ such that $c_n:S\times S\to [0,\infty)$ is lower semicontinuous for each $n\in\mathbb{N}$, and $c_n\downarrow c$ pointwise as $n\to\infty$. \end{itemize} Then, for all Borel probability measures $\mu,\nu$ on $S$ we have